Raglan shooting: Alleged campervan killer's flatmate in shock over his friend's arrest

 The pair were free camping at Te Toto Gorge carpark south of Raglan in the early hours of Friday morning when McKinnon was shot.

-Buckley ran ran two kilometres on a dark, rugged road to find help.
+Buckley ran two kilometres on a dark, rugged road to find help.
 McKinnon's body was later found by police in the couple's abandoned campervan in Puke Road, Gordonton, north of Hamilton.

 McKinnon's three devastated older siblings were at Hamilton District Court today to hear the charges against the accused.